Learn about the proposed coolidge road diet

 On Wednesday, July 25th, the DDA hosted two public input session: one from 11am to 2pm and one from 5pm to 8pm, to discuss the results of the Coolidge Traffic Analysis and its recommendation for the reduction of traffic lanes (frequently referred to as a Road Diet) along Coolidge Highway from four lanes to three.
 40 people attended in person and another 31 responded via an online forum.

-On November 28th, from 6:30 pm to 8:30 pm, the City of Berkley will host a third public input session in the Public Safety Conference room at 3338 Coolidge Highway.
-It will be an Open House format so you can come and go as you please.
-Experts from Spalding DeDecker, Hubbel, Roth & Clark, and TIA will be on hand to answer questions you might have regarding the proposed Coolidge Road Diet.
+On November 28th, from 6:30 pm to 8:30 pm, the City of Berkley hosted a third public input session in the Public Safety Conference room at 3338 Coolidge Highway.
+It was an Open House format that approximately 55 people attended.
+Experts from Spalding DeDecker, Hubbel, Roth & Clark (HRC), and TIA were on hand to answer questions regarding the proposed Coolidge Road Diet.

 additional Information to Review